-Introducing a new series of brief articles to shine the spotlight on some faces you are certain to have seen often, but might not know much about.
-First up, Phillip Reed.
+Shining the spotlight on a face you are certain to have seen often, but might not know much about

 No matter how many movies I see him in, and I’ve seen him in a lot, Phillip Reed (links to IMDB) will always be to me the poor sap in Female, one of many men that Pre-code powerful and rather cold corporate man-eater, auto company CEO Ruth Chatterton uses and tosses aside.
 Perhaps he should’ve been flattered, because she sends him much further than the usual place of her boy toy banishment, Montreal.
 No, once Reed gets too clingy and too poetic, his ticket is stamped French motherland/ Paris.
 The actor was born Milton LeRoy Treinis in New York city, and sometimes credited in movies as “Philip” with one ‘L’, Reed, made nearly 100 appearances in TV and movies – Female was just his second.